xefiry/PyMusicBrowser/README.md

   - [ ] Create a thread to scan music at start
 - Database
   - [x] Create Configuration model to store settings
-  - [ ] Create a separate thread for scanning
 - Player
   - [x] Add playlist for songs to play
   - [x] Improve next() method